ehda-dolatabadi/BINF7700_Capstone/scripts/seurat/README.md

 - Step 12 (06_subcells.sbatch): Uses specified cell types for subsetting based on MODE

 **Notes**:
-- Cell type names should not contain spaces (use underscores: Schwann_muscle)
+- Cell type names should not contain spaces
 - Genes are comma-separated with no spaces
-- No quotes around gene names or values
 - Scripts automatically check which markers are available in the dataset
 - Missing markers are reported in summary files but do not cause failures